 Rescue injured ants and return them safely to the colony

 If you’re dealing with smart pests, you need a pest control service that’s even smarter.
 Aptive’s pest control experts are trained to outsmart even the most intelligent insects.
-Start living pest-free by calling your local Aptive Environmental branch today.
+Start protecting your home by calling your local Aptive Environmental branch today.